-\Technical electives may be chosen from any advisorapproved math, science, or engineering course numbered 200 or above to satisfy a concentration requirement.
+^{}Technical electives may be chosen from any advisorapproved math, science, or engineering course numbered 200 or above.

 Minor in Computer Engineering

 A 20 to 22-credit Computer Engineering minor is a special and highly focused option for students majoring in Engineering and other related disciplines.
 The minor consists of the following course requirements: